scalar-labs/helm-charts/docs/getting-started-scalardl-ledger.md

    kube-system   kube-scheduler-minikube            1/1     Running   1 (20h ago)   21h
    kube-system   storage-provisioner                1/1     Running   2 (19s ago)   21h
    ```
-   If the minikube started properly, you can see some pods are `Running` in the kube-system namespace.
+   If the minikube starts properly, you can see some pods are `Running` in the kube-system namespace.

 ## Step 3.
 Start Cassandra container

-In this guide, we use Apache Cassandra as backend storage of the Scalar DL Ledger, it will be started on the same network of Scalar DL Ledger (pod on minikube) to enable proper communication.
+We use Apache Cassandra as the backend storage of Scalar DL Ledger.
+We start a Cassandra container on the same network of Kubernetes (Scalar DL Ledger Pod on minikube) to make them communicate properly.

-1. Start Cassandra container on the Docker Network `minikube`.
+1. Start a Cassandra container on the Docker Network `minikube`.
    ```console
    $ docker run --name cassandra-ledger --network minikube -d cassandra:3.11
    ```